 How to Print then Cut with Cricut

-After you’ve Flattened your images or text and you’re ready to print and cut your image you’ll want to click the make it button.
-From there you’ll have 2 steps to complete.
-If this is your first time printing you’ll need to connect your computer, and printer.
+- Click the make it button. ( If this is your first time printing you’ll need to connect your computer, and printer.)

 Why would you use Cricut Print Then Cut?